 Here, Dhar linked big data to both data science and to the kinds of data that have been associated with the field since the ACFRL, in addition to textual data specific to the Internet and the Web.

-Data Sciencat that the NIH (2013)

-The connection between data science and science . . .

-In January [2013], the director of the National Institutes of Health (NIH), Francis Collins, announced the creation of a new NIH-wide position, the Associate Director for Data Science (ADDS), to “capitalize on the exponential growth of biomedical research data” (www.nih.gov/news/health/jan2013/od-10a.htm).
+>>> Big Data as Capital

+>>> Relation to Surveillance Capitalism

+Better to call it “data capitalism,” to compare to Benedict Anderson’s “print capitalism” (which he regards as an antecedent to the rise of the nation-state).

+>>> Shortage of Data Scientists (2012)

+McKinsey 2011

+Data as capital.
+Project led by Manyika, whose interview of Hal Varian kicked off discussion of data scientist.

+Big data—large pools of data that can be captured, communicated, aggregated, stored, and analyzed—is now part of every sector and function of the global economy.
+Like other essential factors of production such as hard assets and human capital, it is increasingly the case that much of modern economic activity, innovation, and growth simply couldn’t take place without data.

+… this study examines the potential value that big data can create for organizations and sectors of the economy and seeks to illustrate and quantify that value.
+We also explore what leaders of organizations and policy makers need to do to capture it.

+Big Data hype leads to demand for data scientists … the markets catch up.

+WSJ 2012

+(Rooney 2012)

+It seems that the markets are as much in love with “Big Data”—the ability to acquire, process and sort vast quantities of data in real time—as the technology industry.

+The first Big Data initial public offering hit the market last week to roaring approval.
+Splunk Inc., which helps businesses organize and make sense of all the information they gather, soared 109% on its first day of trading.
+Big Data, big price.

+…

+A significant constraint on realizing value from Big Data will be a shortage of talent, particularly of people with deep expertise in statistics and machine learning, and the managers and analysts who know how to operate companies by using insights from Big Data," according to a report published last year by McKinsey.
+“We project a need for 1.5 million additional managers and analysts in the United States who can ask the right questions and consume the results of the analysis of Big Data effectively.”
+What the industry needs is a new type of person: the data scientist.

+Statistics feels left out … Are we data scientists?

 The disconnect with statistics (2012 to 2013)

 Among the most significant developments in the years immediately following the emergence of what I have called big data science was the recognition by professional statisticians that all of this occurred independently of their filed, and that statisticians would do well to take advantage of the new interest in data that was sweeping the business world.
 In a series of surprisingly honest editorials in AmStatNews—the membership magazine of the American Statistical Society—no fewer than three succeeding presidents of the organization, from 2012 to 2014, offered their views on what they saw as a troubling “disconnect” between the field of statistics and what we might call big data science.

 This disconnect—between the self-perception among statisticians that they already are data scientists and their exclusion from real developments in industry under the name of big data—is captured by this anecdote given by Marie Davidian in her column (entitled “Aren’t We Data Scientists?”):